lbrierley/cov_genome/README.md

 # Predicting hosts of coronaviruses from genome composition biases

-Supporting data and code associated with Brierley, L., & Fowler, A. (2020).
-Predicting the animal hosts of coronaviruses from compositional biases of spike protein and whole genome sequences through machine learning. bioRxiv preprint, 2020.11.02.350439. https://doi.org/10.1101/2020.11.02.350439
+Supporting data and code associated with Brierley, L., & Fowler, A. (2021).
+Predicting the animal hosts of coronaviruses from compositional biases of spike protein and whole genome sequences through machine learning.
+PLOS Pathogens.
+2021;17(4):e1009149. https://doi.org/10.1371/journal.ppat.1009149

 ## Scripts